Low Level Programming

 Integer is 32 bits wide, so that we know what size array to use for the

 bit-mask.
 The answer is that you just have to know the target well when doing

-requirement.
+low-level programming.
 The hardware becomes much more visible, as we mentioned.

 That said, you could at least verify the assumption:

 pragma Compile_Time_Error (Integer'Object_Size /= 32, "Integers expected to be 32 bits"); X : aliased Integer; Y : Bits32 with Address => X'Address;